stringfestdata/advancing-into-analytics-practice/README.md

 1. The `total` variable represents the number of drivers involved in fatal collisions per billion miles.
 Derive a column that represents the number of such drivers per million miles.
-2. Find the average insurance premium
+2. Find the average insurance premium per Census region.
-3. Visualize the distribution of `no_previous`, then `ins_premium`.
-Which distribution do each appear to follow?
+3. Visualize the distribution of `no_previous`.
+Which distribution does it appear to follow?
 4. Visualize the relationship between `ins_premium` and `ins_losses`.
 Re-label your axes and add a chart title.
-5. Create a data frame in R that would look like this in Excel:
+5. Create a data frame in Python that would look like this in Excel:

 ![Pivot example](images/pivot.png)